sharoncornelius/idpf-specification/idpf_specification.md

  * queues.
 This message contains an array of num_qinfo instances of
  * virtchnl2_txq_info structures.
 CP configures requested queues and returns
  * a status code.
 If num_qinfo specified is greater than the number of queues
- * associated with the vport, an error is returned and no queues are configured.
+ * associated with the vPort, an error is returned and no queues are configured.
  *
  * Associated with VIRTCHNL2_OP_CONFIG_TX_QUEUES.
  */